defano/digital-design/README.md

 An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language with open-sourced tools and hardware.
 This tutorial consists of several hardware designs which can be implemented (synthesized) and loaded onto [GadgetFactory's Papilio Pro](http://papilio.cc) hardware.

-See the [Introduction to Digital Design](introduction-to-digital-design.pdf) slides from the 2017 Chicago Coder Conference for a refresher on chip design with Verilog.
+See the [Introduction to Digital Design](introduction-to-digital-design.pdf) slides from the 2017 Chicago Coder Conference for a refresher on chip design using Verilog.

+**Updated** October 2018 with installation instructions for current tools and 64-bit Ubuntu 18.04 (Bionic Beaver).

 ## Hardware